vuejs/apollo/packages/docs/src/guide-composable/query.md

 Don't forget that `messages.value` can still be `null` until the query successfully completes!
 :::

-Another use case where `useResult` is very useful is when you have multiple objects on the result data:
+Another use case where `useResult` proves to be very useful is when you have multiple objects on the result data:

 ```js
 const { result } = useQuery(gql`